What Is a Zero-Day?

 When non-government cybercriminals discover zero-day vulnerabilities, however, they often find it more lucrative to simply sell their exploit code on the dark web, allowing other attackers to use their tool to breach as many systems as possible before developers discover the vulnerability and provide a patch to mitigate it.
 Zero-days can mean paydays for those involved with Ransomware-as-a-service (RaaS) or initial access brokers.

-Once a mitigation is available, however, systems can remain vulnerable if organizations are slow to apply the recommended patches or software updates, meaning zero-day vulnerabilities can remain dangerous for a long time.
+Once a mitigation is available, however, systems can remain vulnerable if organisations are slow to apply the recommended patches or software updates, meaning zero-day vulnerabilities can remain dangerous for a long time.

 Real-World Zero-Day Exploit Examples